tldr-pages/tldr/pages/common/cloudflared.md

 `cloudflared tunnel login`

-- Create a tunnel and give it a name:
+- Create a tunnel with a specific name:

 `cloudflared tunnel create {{NAME}}`